Building A Men’s Ministry (That Grows and Sustains)

-One solution that I have seen work is designing you men's effort toward becoming more inclusive to Christian men in the community.
-One way to do this is to build a broader brand.
-One group that has been very successful at doing this is "Leading With Power," based out of La Crosse, WI, led by Tony Szak.
-They have hundreds of men in attendance, with a simple model.
+One solution that I have seen work is aiming a men's effort at becoming more inclusive to Christian men within the larger community.
+This builds broader awareness, is naturally more inviting, and sometimes gets churches working together in their efforts for men.
+One group that has been very successful at doing this is Leading With Power, based in Wisconsin, founded by Keith Tompkins.
+They have hundreds of men in attendance at several in-state and out-of-state locations using a simple model that is attracting men.
 And here it is.

-Second | Make The Acquisition Funnel Smaller & Flip It
+Second | Flip The Acquisition Funnel

 If you ever want more in-depth advice on this, send me an email.
-I have seen 98% success in recruiting to this type of model, and 87% total engagement over one year with groups taking this approach weekly.
+I have seen 98% success in recruiting to this type of model, and an increase of 87% total engagement over one year with groups taking this approach weekly.
 Yep, not a joke.
 And it is much easier to deploy.

 Third | Think Deploy Not Retain

-Don't gather them send them.
+Don't gather them; send them.

-Okay here is where things get interesting.
-I think men’s ministry as it has been done in the past, is not a good idea.
+Okay, here is where things get interesting.
+I think men’s ministry, as it has been done in the past, is not a good idea.

 Now, before you get too frustrated with me, let me tell you what I mean.

-So, why not stop frustrating yourself?
+So, why not stop defeating yourself?

 Just stop trying to retain men.
 Stop it all together.
 They aren’t coming anyway.
 Here are the facts.

 “Midweek activities often draw 70 to 80 percent female participants.”
 (Barna Research Online, “Women are the Backbone of Christian Congregations in America,” 4/6/2000.)